mayabenowitz/Origins/README.md

 The point of spirituality is not to escape the world.

-**It is to escape the masks we hide behind to become our truest self, reclaiming our energy to act on our highest excitement and passion--which can be as simple as being a warm communicator--, and self-organizing into highly interconnected sovereign communities that exist in a state of heart-mind coherence, effortless flow, and Divine Creation**.
+**It is to gain the awareness to see through all illusions, escape the masks we hide behind to become our truest selves, reclaiming our energy, childlike wonder, and curiosity, to act on our highest excitement and passion--self-organizing into highly interconnected sovereign communities that exist in a state of heart-mind coherence, effortless flow, playful creativity, and Divine Creation**.

 This is the *beginning* of the New Earth.

-The next phase is the **Divine Creation of Divine technology & art that disappears into the elevation of all life.**
+The next phase is the **Divine Co-Creation of Divine technology that disappears into the elevation of all life.** (Yes, art is a technology!)

 ---